athena-framework/website/docs/components/config.md

 end
 ```

 The parameters and configuration can be accessed directly via `ACF.parameters` and `ACF.config` respectively.
-However there are better ways; direct access is discouraged.
+However there are better ways; direct access is (mostly) discouraged.

 By default both `ACF::Base` and `ACF::Parameters` types are instantiated by calling `.new` on them without any arguments.
 However, `ACF.load_configuration` and/or `ACF.load_parameters` methods can be redefined to change _how_ each object is created.
 An example of this could be deserializing a `YAML`, or other configuration type, file into the type itself.